-University of California - Irvine is a good choice for students pursuing a Business/Managerial Economics degree.
-Grads of the Managerial Economics program report average early career earnings of $38,860 and mid-career earnings of $92,129.
+If you're looking for the best education available in Business/Managerial Economics you simply can't do better than University of California - Irvine.
 The setting in a major city is great for young people looking for enough possibilities for networking, adventure, and exploration.

 SUNY Oneonta is a good decision for students pursuing a Business/Managerial Economics degree.
 Students who get pleasure from a more slow-paced life will enjoy the school's position in the modest town of Oneonta, New York.

 Considering 1.0% of SUNY Oneonta's student body is from outside New York, you will have lots of opportunities to meet undergraduates from all over the continent.
 SUNY Oneonta's men's soccer team is a powerhouse you are sure to love experiencing.
 Learn more to see just how well SUNY Oneonta ranks in other categories.

 SUNY Cortland is a wonderful decision for students pursuing a Business/Managerial Economics degree.
 Students who get pleasure from a more slow-paced life will value the school's position in the smallish town of Cortland, New York.

 Rated #16 in New York for overall value, we might have estimated this school's terrific instructional programs to be higher priced.
 This institution has a superior retention rate, with 76.0% of first years returning for their sophomore year.
 Ever wish you had an easy way to find out a school's grades in each subject?
 Now you do.
 Take a look at SUNY Cortland's scorecard.

 University of California - Riverside is a great choice for students pursuing a Business/Managerial Economics degree.
 This school is one of the largest schools in California.